-A sensor is an electrical device that converts physical parameters such as pressure, light intensity, temperature and movement into continuous or discontinuous electrical quantities in analog and digital form.
-The output of an electrical sensor is an analog or digital signal that is transmitted to the appropriate hardware for the required processing via its appropriate software.
+A sensor is an electrical device.
+It converts physical parameters into continuous or discontinuous electrical quantities.
+Some examples of these physical parameters are pressure, light intensity, temperature, and movement.
+The output of an electrical sensor is an analog or digital signal.
+This signal is transmitted to hardware for the required processing.

-In fact, it is a device that measures physical and chemical changes and converts them into electrical signals.
-Each sensor has different operating principles depending on the structure and physical parameters it measures.
-But the common feature of all sensors is that they convert a physical parameter into an electrical signal.
-Sensors are one of the most widely used industrial automation equipment that acts like the five human senses for machines.
-The function of the sensors and their ability to connect to various devices such as PLCs has made sensors an integral part of automatic control devices.
-In a general classification, sensors used in industry can be divided into two categories: contact sensors and non contact or proximity sensors.
+Each sensor has different operating principles.
+These principles depend on the structure and physical parameters it measures.
+Sensors are one of the most used industrial automation equipment.
+They act like the five human senses for machines.
+Sensors are integral parts of automatic control devices.
+It's because of their function and ability to connect to various devices such as PLCs.
+In a general classification, we can divide sensors used in the industry into two categories:

-Non-contact sensors are devices that operate at a distance from the object and without contact with it.
+Non-contact sensors, yet, operate at a distance from the object.
+As their name represents, they don't need contact with the object.
 For example, as an object approaches, they sense its existence and become active.

 The construction of these sensors is generally more complex than the contact type.
-And also have higher speed and accuracy.
-These sensors are widely used in industry in capacitive proximity sensor, inductive proximity sensor, ultrasonic proximity sensor, etc. models.
+They also have higher speed and accuracy.
+Some examples of these sensors are capacitive sensor, inductive proximity sensor, ultrasonic sensor, etc.

-The advantages of these sensors include long operating life, high switching speed, and no need to touch the object.
+Non contact sensors have several advantages: long operating life, high switching speed, and no need to touch the object to name a few.

 Different Types of Sensors

 There are different types of sensors, each with different applications and functions.
-The following is a list of different kinds of sensors that are used:
+The following is a list of different kinds of sensors available in Dubai sensor:

 - Photoelectric Sensor